Balance & Falls Prevention Class Brisbane

 - Thursday: 9:40am to 10:20am

-Class times can change, and phone booking is recommended to confirm availability.
+Class times can change.
 If your doctor has referred you, we can also provide progress updates to support your broader falls-prevention plan.

 Who is the Balance & Falls Prevention Class for?

-Our Balance & Falls Prevention Class is ideal for older adults and anyone who feels unsteady, has had a fall, or wants to improve balance and leg strength.
-It also suits people returning to activity after illness or injury who prefer supervised, physiotherapist-led exercise.
+Our Balance & Falls Prevention Class is designed for older adults and people who feel unsteady, have had a fall, or want better balance and leg strength.
+It also suits people returning to activity after illness or injury.

 Do I need a physiotherapy assessment before joining the class?

 Yes.
-An initial clinical balance assessment is important for safety.
-Your physiotherapist will assess your balance, mobility, and medical history, then recommend the right starting level and exercises before you join the group.
+An initial balance assessment is important for safety.
+Your physiotherapist will assess your balance, mobility, strength, walking, and health history, then recommend the right starting level.

-Each class includes a warm-up, a circuit of balance and strength exercises, and a cool-down.
-Exercises may include step work, stance challenges, weight shifts, walking drills, and functional leg strengthening.
-All exercises are supervised and adjusted to your ability.
+Each class includes a warm-up, balance and strength exercises, and a cool-down.
+Exercises may include step work, stance challenges, weight shifts, walking drills, and leg strengthening.

 How long is each class and how often should I attend?

-Wear comfortable clothing you can move in and supportive closed-in shoes.
+Wear comfortable clothing and supportive closed-in shoes.
 Bring a water bottle and any walking aids you usually use.
-If you wear glasses or hearing aids, please bring them so you feel safe and confident.
+If you wear glasses or hearing aids, please bring them.

 Can I claim the class on private health insurance?

-You may be able to claim on private health insurance depending on your fund and level of extras cover.
+You may be able to claim depending on your fund and extras cover.
 Our reception team can provide item numbers and help you check your eligibility.

 Is this class suitable if I have osteoporosis or arthritis?

-In many cases, yes.
-The class uses low-impact, functional exercises that can be modified for conditions such as osteoporosis and arthritis.
-Your initial assessment allows the physiotherapist to adjust your program and make sure the exercises are appropriate for your joints and bones.
+It may be suitable.
+The class uses low-impact, functional exercises that can be modified for osteoporosis and arthritis.
+Your initial assessment helps check what is safe for your joints and bones.

 It is not too late.
-Exercise programs that target balance and leg strength can reduce falls risk and help you feel safer with daily tasks.
-If you have fallen before, it is even more important to work with a physiotherapist to rebuild confidence and reduce future risk.
+Balance and leg-strength exercise may help reduce future falls risk and improve confidence with daily tasks.
+If you have fallen before, assessment is a sensible first step.

 What to Do Next

-If you are feeling unsteady or want to improve your confidence, start with a physiotherapy balance assessment.
-We can assess your balance, identify the main factors affecting your steadiness, and guide you into the most appropriate class at Clayfield or Sandgate.
+If you feel unsteady or want more confidence, start with a physiotherapy balance assessment.
+We can assess your balance, identify the main factors affecting your steadiness, and guide you into the most suitable class.

 If you are ready to book, choose your preferred clinic below.